Degree programs, minors, majors

 Instructor: C. Forstall

-This course introduces the art of the ancient Greek world - urban planning, architecture (private and public), sculpture, painting, minor arts - from the Bronze Age to the Hellenistic period.
-It engages the analyzed monuments and artifacts within the political, economic, religious, intellectual, and social context in which they were created.
-It uses this contextual approach as a framework for a more comprehensive understanding of art and artistic movements in their diachronic development.
-It considers other themes such as the way we experience ancient Greek culture today, and questions about archaeological investigative practice, the antiquities trade, and cultural heritage.
+This course introduces the artistic, architectural, and archaeological monuments of the Roman world from the eighth century BC to the fifth century AD.
+It traces Roman art and architecture from its early origins under Etruscan influence through to the periods of the Roman Republic and Principate.
+It engages monuments and artifacts within their political, economic, religious, intellectual, and social context.
+This approach provides a framework for a more comprehensive understanding of art and artistic movements in their diachronic development.
 [Note 1: This course may count as 3 credits in Art History only towards the BA programs in Fine Arts and Art History.
-Note 2: This course is cross-listed with VMCS 3631 and may therefore count as three credits in either discipline.]
-(Format: Lecture 3 Hours) (Exclusions: CLAS 3601; CLAS 3611)
+Note 2: This course is cross-listed with VMCS 3731 and may therefore count as three credits in either discipline.]
+(Format: Lecture 3 Hours) (Exclusions: CLAS 3701, CLAS 3711) Requisites: Second-year standing; 3 credits from CLAS, ARTH (or FINH), HIST at the 1/2000 level; or permission of the Department - Must be completed prior to taking this course.

 Instructor: C. Forstall